Local Democrats say bipartisan bills protecting mobile home residents were abruptly sidelined

-Manufactured home owners, including several residents of Table Mound Mobile Home Parks in Dubuque County, traveled to the Iowa State Capitol this morning to promote multiple bills championed by area lawmakers.
+Manufactured home owners, including several residents of Table Mound Mobile Home Park in Dubuque County, traveled to the Iowa State Capitol on Wednesday morning to promote multiple bills championed by area lawmakers.

 The bills in question — House File 2351 and Senate File 2238, both of which were introduced with bipartisan support — would have brought protections for these residents, most of whom own the manufactured homes in which they live.